giangnguyencse/shortlink/README.md

   -d '{"short_url": "https://shortlink-kp07.onrender.com/Kmmm1TI"}'
 ```

-2.3 Redirect the original URL
+2.3 Redirect the original URL.
 You can use your browser to check the original URL from the returned short URL
 ```bash
 https://shortlink-kp07.onrender.com/Kmmm1TI
 ```